rafael-santiago/kryptos/doc/CODESTYLE.md

 For unit tests I am using my own [stuff](https://github.com/rafael-santiago/cutest).
 For kernel mode tests I use a mimic of it versioned under ``src/tests/kernel``.

 The default way of naming a test is by using the name of the function currently tested appended with ("_tests").
-Try not be so pedant, describing inputs, behaviors and all this shit.
+Try not be so pedant, describing inputs, behaviors and all this shit in the test name.
 This just creates mess and boredom.

 You should test the function, period.
 Go ahead and test it.
 Comment if you need and that's alright.